-Dr Peter Giles has spent his career in the world of music, and developed a rare mix of expertise and wide-ranging capabilities in the process.
+During this musical career Dr Giles has developed a rare mix of expertise and wide-ranging capabilities.

 He writes and comments on choral matters, acts as an expert consultant to choirs at all levels, directs and performs with his own vocal quintet, and teaches voice production to singers and speakers.